Progressive Web Apps on Windows

 ...menu including certificate validation, site permissions, tracking protection, and browser extensions

 Full access to Microsoft Edge DevTools for debugging your app

-To run as a PWA, your server-hosted web app will at minimum require:
+To run as a PWA, your server-hosted web app should include following minimum requirements.

-To be a great PWA, your app will also need:
+To be a great PWA, your app must also meet the following requirements.

-Browser engine support for Progressive Web Apps calls for a number of architectural components, the most significant being the networking infrastructure underlying the Fetch API.
+Browser engine support for Progressive Web App requests for a number of architectural components, the most significant being the networking infrastructure underlying the Fetch API.

-For the upcoming Microsoft Edge (Chromium) release in 2020, the browser platform itself has full support for these features that will work across devices where Microsoft Edge (Chromium) browser is supported.
-Microsoft Edge (Chromium) is currently in it's final beta with a generally available stable release planned for January 2020 with broad distribution following.
-More information on Microsoft Edge availability.
+For Microsoft Edge (Chromium), the browser platform includes full support for these features that work across devices where Microsoft Edge (Chromium) is supported.